shipstone98/SystemExtensions/README.md

 - public static double Variance(IEnumerable<double> collection): calculates the population variance of values in the specified collection
 - public static double Variance(IEnumerable<double> collection, double mean): calculates the population variance of values in the specified collection using the pre-calculated mean
 - public static double Variance(IEnumerable<double> collection, out double mean): calculates the population variance of values in the specified collection

+### Matrix : IEquatable<Matrix>
+#### Constructors
+- public Matrix(int rows, int columns): initializes a new instance of the Matrix class that is empty and contains the specified number of rows and columns
+- public Matrix(Matrix matrix): initializes a new instance of the Matrix class that contains values copied from the specified matrix and has an equal number of rows and columns

+#### Properties
+- public int Columns: gets the number of columns in the Matrix
+- public int Rows: gets the number of rows in the Matrix
+- public double this[int row, int column]: gets or sets the value at the specified entry in the Matrix